Resources related to “How to become a US Citizen”:

 There is an issue where children born outside of the United States and its territories aren’t natural-born citizens.
 This can affect children born on military bases and those born while their parents are out of the country.

-However, these children may automatically gain U.S. citizenship through their parents.
-Only one parent needs to be a U.S. citizen at the time of the child’s birth to gain citizenship.
+However, these children may automatically gain U.S. citizenship because their parents are US citizens.
+Only one parent must be a U.S. citizen at the time of the child’s birth to gain citizenship.

 Therefore, an American-born father could have a child in Canada with a Canadian mother, and the child would be entitled to U.S. citizenship through acquisition.

 Citizenship through derivation tends to relate to the children of immigrants.
-Children that live with a parent that obtains citizenship during their residency in the U.S. can achieve the same rights.
+Children that live with a parent that obtains citizenship during their residency in the U.S. are entitled to the same rights to citizenship.

 The benefits given to the mother or father (or both) pass down through derivation.
-A bonus here is that kids don’t have to go through the same naturalization process.
+A bonus here is that kids don’t have to undergo the same naturalization process.

 The naturalization process is the more long-winded process of residency.
 There is a lot of form-filling, testing, and other practices for foreign-born residents.
 Those willing to go through this process and pay the costs can earn citizenship through naturalization.